jfalkner/Scala-Bootstrap/README.md

 Working with Scala and still learning stuff?
 Bootstrap examples for a reasonable coding workflow and team dev process

+Stuff to add when time permits
+- Base repo that has a build.sbt, expected structure, test, coverage and pack
+- IntelliJ setup
+- Dep on other SBT single projects (RootRef) and multi projects (ProjectRef)
+- Bamboo CI config

 ## Private Forks of Public Repos